 About Stuff I Do and Have Done

 I founded Ujoin, a tech startup company and graduate of Blue Startups -- one of the nation's top accelerators.
-Ujoin is also in the current cohort of the Conscious Venture Lab in West Baltimore.
+Ujoin was also in a cohort of the Conscious Venture Lab in West Baltimore.
 We help organizations, everyday citizens, and businesses build their email lists and turn those lists into really effective advocacy on policies.
 After working with industry leaders' platforms for years, I started work on a better, less expensive platform.